 “Sleeping on your curls can cause them to drop,” explains session stylist and founder of Session Kit, Anna Chapman.
 “But using a water spray to spritz hair until it's damp and then scrunching hair will revive day-old curls and bring back all that natural movement.”

-Shop my favorite curl mists:
+Check out my favorite curl mists:

-So I know that sounds like a lot, but I swear, it becomes second nature.
+I know that sounds like a lot, but I swear, it becomes second nature.
 Give it a go, and I reckon you'll nail your own curly hair routine too.